VoxChain/condenser/src/app/help/en/welcome.md

 Tags will help people find your posts.
 Each post can have up to five tags, separated by spaces.
 The tags should all be relevant to the content in the post.
 You can browse content by tags, as well as see a list of popular tags that other users have used in their posts [here](https://steemit.com/tags).

-There are several guides for creating posts in the "Helpful Posts from Steemit Users" section below.
+There are several guides for creating posts in the "Helpful Posts from Vox Users" section below.

 <a href="#Table_of_Contents">^</a>
 ### <span id="Followers_and_Feeds">Followers and Feeds</span>